johnadvincula-ada/myinfo/readme.md

 ## Contributing

-Please see [contributing.md](contributing.md) for details and a todolist.
+Please see [contributing.md](contributing.md) for details and a todo list.

 ## Security

-If you discover any security related issues, please email author email instead of using the issue tracker.
+If you discover any security related issues, please email <a href="mail:universe@carro.co?Subject=Security Bug In MyInfo">author email</a> instead of using the issue tracker.

 ## Credits

-- [author name][link-author]
+- [Carro.sg][link-author]
 - [All Contributors][link-contributors]

 ## License